Combining marble and limestone

 Limestone and marble both have different structures.
 The limestone is slightly more rustic and gives a more coarser feeling than the marble, which is often perceived as a little more glossy and smooth.
 These contrasting surfaces can create incredibly beautiful results when put together in a harmonious way.
 A backsplash in brushed Lindanäs limestone above a sink in Bianco Carrara marble together with a tiled floor in honed Lindanäs gives a fantastic effect and the different material structures add depth and space to the bathroom.

 Another option that we like is to use a brushed Alevik limestone in the shower, it gives a romantic impression reminiscent of ancient Greece, and then use Nero Marquina or Kolmårdsmarmor for the sink.

-Of course, this applies not only in bathrooms, also in the kitchen this method can be applied.
+Combining limestone and marble does not only in apply bathrooms, also in the kitchen this method can be applied.
 A wonderfully honed Alevik limestone floor in falling lengths with a large Ruivina marble top as a kitchen counter is a fantastic combination.
 Or, let a darker limestone like honed Lindanäs limestone cover the floor in the dining room where you sit and eat at Saarinen's Tulip table in Bianco Carrara marble.